Appendix: Using R

-Sometimes we assume that the R code that appears earlier in the same section of the book has also been run; so it is best to work through the R code in the order provided within each section.
+Sometimes we assume that the R code that appears earlier in the same chapter of the book has also been run; so it is best to work through the R code in the order provided within each chapter.

 Getting started with R